rapidsai/dependency-file-generator/README.md

-# dependency-file-generator
+# rapids-dependency-file-generator

-`dependency-file-generator` is a Python CLI tool that generates `conda` environment files and `requirements.txt` files from a single YAML file, typically named `dependencies.yaml`.
+`rapids-dependency-file-generator` is a Python CLI tool that generates `conda` environment files and `requirements.txt` files from a single YAML file, typically named `dependencies.yaml`.
 When installed via `pip`, it makes the `rapids-dep-file-generator` CLI command available which is responsible for parsing a `dependencies.yaml` configuration file and generating the appropriate `conda` environment and `requirements.txt` dependency files.

 ## Usage